-The ABS has implemented a revisions process that applies to all coroner-certified deaths registered after 1 January 2006.
-This is a change from preceding years where all ABS processing of causes of death data for a particular reference period was finalised approximately 13 months after the end of the reference period.
-The revisions process enables the use of additional information relating to coroner-certified deaths as it becomes available over time, resulting in increased specificity of the assigned ICD-10 codes.
-See Explanatory Notes 52-55 and
+The ABS has implemented a revisions process that applies to all coroner certified perinatal deaths registered after 1 January 2006.
+The revisions process enables the use of additional information relating to coroner certified perinatal deaths as it becomes available over time, resulting in increased specificity of the assigned ICD-10 codes.
+See Explanatory Notes

 Use of the supporting documentation released with the statistics is important for assessing coherence within the dataset and when comparing the statistics with data from other sources.
 Changing business rules over time and/or across data sources can affect consistency and hence interpretability of statistical output.
 The Explanatory Notes in each issue contains information pertinent to the particular release which may impact on comparison over time.